Skip to Main Content

 Accept that this is a new cost of doing business online.
 And realize that in pursuit of diversity, equity and inclusion, investing in digital inclusion is a great way to demonstrate your commitment to DEI.
 There is value in that, and in accessing a marketplace with over a billion consumers world-wide.

-Overlay plugins and widgets (which rely solely on automation), may claim to make your website ADA compliant, however these are simply false claims.
+Overlay plugins and widgets (which rely solely on automation), may claim to make your website ADA compliant using... wait for it...
+Articial Intelligence; however these are simply false claims.
 Industry professionals and accessibility advocates strongly oppose these methods, which have been demonstrated to neither provide the accessibility claimed, nor protection from lawsuits.
-Lawsuits against companies using overlays are increasing, so that round accessibility icon is becoming a bullseye for trolls.
+Not only are they failing to provide protection in the courts, but judges are even ruling against their use.
+So trolls have shifted gears and are targeting websites that use them.
+Needless to say, your better off without an overlay even if your underlying code is not compliant.
 More on this point here.

 How to Properly Audit Your Website for ADA Compliance